 This passage in The Message expresses it well.

-It start with “If I speak with human eloquence and angelic ecstasy but don’t love, I’m nothing but the creaking of a rusty gate.”
+It starts with “If I speak with human eloquence and angelic ecstasy but don’t love, I’m nothing but the creaking of a rusty gate.”
 Do take a moment to check it out.

 The Paper Dolls

 Stories are a great way to explore faith.
-They give us an opportunity for open ended questions, for letting people relate explore their own situation in the medium of story, gives a bit of distance and another perspective and language to describe ourselves.
+They give us an opportunity for open-ended questions, letting people relate and explore their own situation in the medium of the story, giving a bit of distance and another perspective and language to describe ourselves.
 Godly Play is great for this!

-This story is by Julia Donaldson and available here.
+This story is by Julia Donaldson and is available here.